General Serre weight conjectures: Crystalline lifts and Serre weights

 If one believes the $\CS$-weight part of Serre's conjecture (Conj.~\ref{conj:BM-type-S-version}) --- and as explained in Section~\ref{sec:patching, BM and serre weights} above, the Taylor--Wiles--Kisin method strongly suggests that we \emph{should} believe Conjecture~\ref{conj:BM-type-S-version} --- then the mysterious part of Conjecture~\ref{conj:crystalline-version} is the assertion that $\Wcrisexists(\rhobar)$ is no larger than $\W_{\CS}(\rhobar)$.
 The evidence for this conjecture is for the most part limited to the case $n \le 2$ (but see Remark~\ref{rem:dims-1-2-weak} below) and the case of $\GL_3(\Qp)$, and from a theoretical point of view the conjecture is rather mysterious; however, the evidence for the case of $\GL_3(\Qp)$ is striking (see Section~\ref{sec:evidence} for a detailed discussion of the theoretical and computational evidence in this case), and makes the conjecture seem plausible in general.

 \begin{remark} Considerable progress has been made on Conjecture~\ref{conj:crystalline-version} in the case where $\rhobar$ is at most two-dimensional.

 If $n=1$ then Conjecture~\ref{conj:crystalline-version} is a consequence of class field theory together with an analysis of crystalline characters and their reductions modulo~$p$.
-(For example, part (ii) of the conjecture when $n=1$ follows from Lemma~\ref{lem:existenceofcrystallinechars}.)
+(For example, part (i) of the conjecture when $n=1$ follows from Lemma~\ref{lem:existenceofcrystallinechars}.)

-If $n=2$ and $p>2$ then, as explained in Remark~\ref{rem: patching functors and GK}, part (ii) of Conjecture~\ref{conj:crystalline-version} is known, and the analogue of part (i) for quaternion algebras and forms of $\mathrm U(2)$ over totally real fields is also known.
-If $n=2$ and $K=\Qp$ then part~(iii) is known whenever the Breuil--M\'ezard conjecture is known; that is, it is known unless $p=2,3$, the representation~$\rhobar$ is reducible, and the characters on the diagonal of $\rhobar$ have ratio $\varepsilonbar$ ($= \varepsilonbar^{-1}$ when $p \le 3$) \cite{PaskunasBM, HuTan, PaskunasBMatTwo, SanderScalar}.
+If $n=2$ and $p>2$ then, as explained in Remark~\ref{rem: patching functors and GK}, part (i) of Conjecture~\ref{conj:crystalline-version} is known, and the analogue of part (iii) for quaternion algebras and forms of $\mathrm U(2)$ over totally real fields is also known.
+If $n=2$ and $K=\Qp$ then part~(ii) is known whenever the Breuil--M\'ezard conjecture is known; that is, it is known unless $p=2,3$, the representation~$\rhobar$ is reducible, and the characters on the diagonal of $\rhobar$ have ratio $\varepsilonbar$ ($= \varepsilonbar^{-1}$ when $p \le 3$) \cite{PaskunasBM, HuTan, PaskunasBMatTwo, SanderScalar}.
 Indeed, all of these results hold without the assumption of semisimplicity. \end{remark}

 \begin{remark} Again assuming the generalised Breuil--M\'ezard conjecture, we note that the weights in $\WBM(\rhobar)$ and $\Wcrisexists(\rhobar)$ which are in the closure of the lowest alcove (i.e.\ the weights $a$ such that $a_{\sigma,1} - a_{\sigma,n} + (n-1) \le p$ for each $\sigma$) must always coincide:\ this follows by considerations similar to those in the proofs of Lemma~\ref{lem:weight-implies-lift} and Corollary~\ref{cor:weight-implies-lift}, noting that if $\lambda$ is a lift of such a weight, the representation $L_{\lambda} \otimes_{\Zpbar} \Fpbar$ is irreducible.
 In particular, when $n \le 2$ all Serre weights are in the closure of the lowest alcove, so that the progress towards Conjecture~\ref{conj:crystalline-version} in the case $n \le 2$ should be regarded as relatively weak evidence for the general case. \end{remark}